shipth-is/cli/docs/apple/certificate.md

 :::info
 An **iOS Distribution Certificate** is used to authenticate and authorize the distribution of iOS apps, ensuring they are signed and trusted for installation on devices or submission to the App Store.

+**ShipThis uses this certificate on our cloud-build servers when compiling new builds of your game.**
 :::

 :::tip